-9.4.9 Solid shutters can have a harsh, unwelcoming appearance and can and encourage vandalism.
+9.5.9 Solid shutters can have a harsh, unwelcoming appearance and can and encourage vandalism.
 They can have a negative impact on the Conservation Area at night times and enhance the perception of a fear of crime.
 Solid shutters and perforated shutters should be avoided.
 Grille shutters are considered to be more acceptable.

-9.5 Advertisements and Signage
+9.6 Advertisements and Signage

-- 9.5.1 Advertisements are governed under the Town and County Planning (Control of Advertisements) Regulations 2007 - 9.5.2 An advertisement is defined as, "any word, letter, model, sign, placard, board, notice, awning, blind, device or representation, whether illuminated or not, in the nature of, and employed wholly or partly for the purposes of, advertisement, announcement or direction" - 9.5.3 There are some advertisements that have deemed or express consent under the Regulations.
-Advertisements not falling within these classes will require advertisement consent. - 9.5.4 When considering applications for advertisements that require consent, there are two considerations: amenity and public safety.
-Amenity refers to visual appearance and the general characteristics of the locality including any feature of historic, architectural, cultural, or similar interest.
+- 9.6.1 Advertisements are governed under the Town and CountyPlanning (Control of Advertisements) Regulations 2007 - 9.6.2 An advertisement is defined as, "any word, letter, model, sign, placard, board, notice, awning, blind, device or representation, whether illuminated or not, in the nature of, and employed wholly or partly for the purposes of, advertisement, announcement or direction" - 9.6.3 There are some advertisements that have deemed or express consent under the Regulations.
+Advertisements not falling within these classes will require advertisement consent.